 Let’s Talk About It

-Hosted by Hana Babe and Leila Day, The Stoop is a podcast that makes the personal universal and explains how the personal is innately political.
-Much like its name implies, this podcast employs carefully reported narratives to intimately explores Blackness.
-Each episode takes a deep dive into the many well-known yet rarely discussed realities for those in Black bodies.
-They span topics such as the black tax, immigrant guilt, family, hair, ethos, queerness, and being “black enough.”
-Now is also the time to understand why you should stop saying, “I don’t see color.”
+Hosted by Hana Babe and Leila Day, The Stoop makes the personal universal and explains how the personal is innately political.
+With carefully reported narratives that intimately explore Blackness, each episode takes a deep dive into the many well-known yet rarely discussed realities for those in Black bodies.
+They span topics such as the Black tax, immigrant guilt, family, hair, ethos, queerness, and being “Black enough.”

 Witness History: Witness Black History

 This podcast is part of BBC World Service’s Witness History category.
 In this sub-series running since 2013, hosts hold conversations and interviews with those who have seen and experienced key moments in Black history firsthand.
 These accounts are as powerful as they are personal, amplifying Black voices and highlighting parts of the story never before heard.
 While there is a focus on U.K.-based Black history, many episodes explore civil rights and cultural movements in the United States and around the world.
 Don’t miss these essential books for understanding race relations in America.

 Many know Amanda Seales as Tiffany Dubois from the popular show Insecure, but Seales has been around for a while as an on-air personality, comedian, and actress who uses her platform to speak out about social inequity, racial injustice, and important issues in pop culture.
 And she tells it like it is—unapologetically.
 In this podcast, she speaks about race, life, and so much more from a Black female perspective.